martinahlqvist/build-tool-boilerplate/README.md

 # Modular Tasks
-npm run watch-js     # watch for changes to the /js directory npm run watch-css    # watch for changes to the /css directory npm run watch-svg    # watch for changes to the /svg directory npm run watch-img    # watch for changes to the /img directory npm run watch-copy   # watch for changes to the /copy directory npm run build-dirty  # run a new build without deleting the /dist directory npm run server-start # start a server without watching for changes
+npm run watch-js     # watch for changes to the /js directory npm run watch-css    # watch for changes to the /css directory npm run watch-copy   # watch for changes to the /copy directory npm run build-dirty  # run a new build without deleting the /dist directory npm run server-start # start a server without watching for changes